 Investment objective and risks

-The main objective of the NPS is to instil the discipline to save and invest in an old-age pension.
+The main objective of the National Pension System is to instil the discipline to save and invest in an old-age pension.
 The NPS is a defined-contribution scheme regulated by the Pension Fund Regulatory and Development Authority (PFRDA), where the investment is to be maintained until retirement.
 On retirement, a part of the corpus is allowed to be withdrawn as a lump sum and the balance is mandatorily paid out as a pension annuity.

 Suitability and alternatives

-Aspects of NPS
+Aspects of National Pension System

 1) Capital protection and inflation protection